What is Fecal transplant?

 The human body has a lot of necessary (good) bacteria in the gastrointestinal (GI) tract.
 Fecal transplant involves taking stool from a healthy person and transferring it into a person suffering from a disease caused by an imbalance in the amounts of the necessary (good) bacteria.

 Fecal transplant is most commonly used as a treatment for a disease caused by overgrowth of a bacteria called Clostridium diffiicile (or C diff) when standard therapies have failed.
 Fecal transplant involves transferring the necessary microorganisms from a healthy donor into a patient with C diff infection.
 These bacteria then begin to grow in the patient’s colon and prevent C diff from overgrowing again.

 How is the Fecal transplant procedure performed

 The procedure is performed by administering a solution of donor stoll and saline into your GI tract during a colonoscopy.

 There are over 200 case reports in the world’s medical literature to date, reporting an overall success rate of 90-95%.

-South Bay Gastroenterology Medical Group is one of the very few providers in the country offering this service.
-We regularly receive referrals from large health institutions across Southern California for this procedure.
+South Bay Gastroenterology Medical Group is one of the very few providers offering this service.